spiral/docs/cycle/transactions.md

 > Make sure that `persist`/`delete` and `run` methods are always called within one method scope while using service specific transaction.

 ## Testing
-You can always test your codebase without performing actual by mocking `TransactionInterface`, consider binding singleton test object to your application instance in test in order to test all invocations.
+You can always test your by mocking `TransactionInterface`, consider binding mocked transaction object to your application instance to see what is being persisted.